-6.0 Other Parties
+7.0 Other Parties/External Review Agencies

-6.1 PAC meeting requests shall be circulated to applicable external partners such as, but not limited to the following: Toronto and Region Conservation Authority (TRCA), York Region, Toronto Transit Commission's (TTC), Ministry of Transportation Ontario (MTO), TransCanada Energy, Utilities, Canadian Pacific Railway (CPR), Canadian National Railway (CNR), Metrolinx, Ministry of Municipal Affairs and Housing (MMAH), Ministry of Natural Resources and Forestry, abutting municipalities, etc.
+- 7.1 PAC meeting requests shall be circulated to applicable external review agencies such as, but not limited to the following: Toronto and Region Conservation Authority (TRCA), York Region, Provincial Ministries, abutting municipalities/regions, TransCanada Energy, Utilities, Canadian Pacific Railway (CPR), Canadian National Railway (CNR), Metrolinx, TTC, etc. - 7.2 The Applicant shall be responsible for obtaining any clearance/approvals required from external review agencies or abutting municipalities prior to the submission of the complete application(s) or throughout the planning application process, as applicable.

-7.0 Site Walks
+8.0 Site Walks

-- 7.1 Site walks or site visits may be required for all Planning Applications and must be conducted prior to the submission of the complete application(s), as determined by the Development Planning Department. - 7.2 Site walks are required if the property is located within or in proximity to a TRCA Regulated Area, have identifiable environmental features such as woodlots, provincially significant wetlands, stream corridors, etc., and/or there are significant grade changes on the site. - 7.3 A site walk may include staff from the City, TRCA, Ministry of Natural Resources and Forestry, and/or York Region to demarcate development limits and other features on the site. - 7.4 If a site walk is required, the application(s) may not be considered complete until it has taken place.
+- 8.1 Site walks may be required for all planning applications and must be conducted prior to the submission of the complete application(s), as determined by the Planning Departments. - 8.2 Site walks are required if the property is located within or in proximity to a TRCA Regulated Area, have identifiable environmental features such as woodlots, provincially significant wetlands, stream corridors, etc., and/or there are significant grade changes on the site. - 8.3 A site walk may include staff from the City, TRCA, Ministry of Natural Resources (MNRF) and Forestry, and/or York Region to demarcate development limits and other features on the site. - 8.4 If a site walk is required, the application(s) may not be considered complete until it has taken place and development limits established.

-8.0 Demarcation of Development Limits
+9.0 Demarcation of Development Limits

-8.1 The demarcation of development limits should be confirmed by the TRCA and/or City staff where applicable prior to the submission of the complete application(s), as determined by the Development Planning Department.
+9.1 The demarcation of development limits shall be confirmed by the Planning Departments, TRCA and/or other review agencies where applicable in order to make a complete application submission, as determined by the Planning Departments.